 And the good news is that's not happening again.

-All right, let me let me go to Victoria.
+All right, let me go to Victoria.

-You're representing this FBI informant, and I know there's only so much you're able to share with us because of attorney client privilege, but the lifting of this non disclosure agreement is massive because apparently he had what infiltrated for four years, right?
+You're representing this FBI informant, and I know there's only so much you're able to share with us because of attorney-client privilege, but the lifting of this nondisclosure agreement is massive because apparently he had, what, infiltrated for four years, right?

-As it relates to this whole network of people, including spies within the U.S. that were working for Vladimir Putin and Russia to get a hold of the American uranium market.
+As it relates to this whole network of people, including spies within the U.S., that were working for Vladimir Putin and Russia to get a hold of the American uranium market.

-And uh so he heard all the conversations that went on and what they were talking about and how they were trying to influence the U.S. government.
+And so he heard all the conversations that went on and what they were talking about and how they were trying to influence the U.S. government.

-Do we know when that's gonna happen?
+Do we know when that's going to happen?

 Oh, okay.